wmde/wikidata-wikibase-architecture/systems/Client/09-Architecture_Decisions.md

 ## ADRs

 Since 2018 architecture decisions concerning Wikibase are recorded as ADRs.
 They are stored within the Wikibase code repository and can be found on the [official documentation website](https://doc.wikimedia.org/Wikibase/master/php/md_docs_adr_index.html).

+ADRs also also current centrally collected on <https://wmde.github.io/wikidata-wikibase-team/decisions/>